joshchontw/Network-Automation-and-Security/README.md

 ## My Lab
 ![image](https://user-images.githubusercontent.com/81763406/143357359-0d3b9952-06a9-46cb-8a1c-3a5dd1579aea.png)

 In my lab, there is a Cisco and Juniper router, a FortiGate firewall, and three Arista switches.
-I will be using Ansible to connect to all devices and perform various commands.
+I will be using Ansible to connect to all devices (except the firewall) and perform various commands.
 I specifically set out to create a multi-vendor environment because while one company may use a Cisco-heavy stack, another company may prefer Juniper, and so on.

 ### Task 1: Retrieving the version of the devices
 ##### After running 'ansible-playbook show_version.yaml'